What you need to know to help get a top-scoring IA

 At the outset, it is important to note that there are two types of assessment: internal and external.
 Both the Extended Essay and the Theory of Knowledge essay are external since like your exams, they are sent to IB examiners for grading.
 Instead, your class teacher will mark your IA.
 Then a sample is sent off to the IB for moderation by one of their examiners.
 Then the marks of the class are adjusted in line with the grade changes needed for the samples submitted.
 This approach is designed to avoid grade inflation.

 Your IA will be marked according to a mark scheme that your teacher has probably already shared with you.
 If you haven’t got it yet they are available in the IB Subject Guides.
+Learning where to pick up marks and avoid dropping them will be key to you writing a successful IA.

 Criteria-based marking is used by the IB, meaning points are given according to mark bands.
 These are typically between 0 and 3, with 0 indicating none of the criteria have been met and 3 that they have all been met.